-In order to rent our kayaks and equipment one of our guides will assess your level of ability.
-When renting equipment out a trip itinerary must always be provided.
+In order to rent our kayaks and equipment, one of our guides will assess your level of ability.
+When renting equipment, a trip itinerary must always be provided.
 For overnight or multi-day kayak rentals please inquire for availability.

 GUIDED KAYAK TOURS:

 Sit back, relax and explore one of the most beautiful places in the world while kayaking the protected waters of Sechelt Inlet.
 Our guides design each trip differently to suit the tides and your abilities.